Rithik1102/fastapi-bookstore-api/README.md

     ACCESS_TOKEN_EXPIRE_MINUTES=30

-#run this command in either CMD/powershell/Terminal
+#then to run the project run this command in either CMD/powershell/Terminal
    uvicorn main:app --reload